ajudd2020/SpanishFlashcards/README.md

 * As a student of Spanish, I want to be able to search a dictionary for all possible translations so that I can pick the best option for what I am trying to learn.

-* As a student of Spanish, I want to be able to generate flashcards to quiz my Spanish to English and English to Spanish knowledge so that I can test my knowledge of vocabulary.
+* As a student of Spanish, I want to be able to generate flashcards to quiz my Spanish to English and English to Spanish knowledge so that I can test my vocabulary.